-If you obtained a lower grade average, you can still apply, particularly if you obtained a sufficient grade average for the courses related to the Research Master’s programme and/or courses taken in the advanced phase of your prior education.
+If you obtained a lower grade averages you can apply, particularly if you obtained a sufficient grade average for the courses related to the research master’s programme and/or courses taken in the advanced phase of your prior education.
 Please include an explanation in your motivation form.

 4. Submit your application form in MyInfo